Bee Promise

 Jake Rossmiller '22

-Rising to a challenge is something Jake embraces.
-Like all students challenged right now with navigating a semester unlike any other, Jake continues to rise.
+Like all students right now, Jake continues to rise above the challenges.
 His equipment: a mask.
 His runway: a respectful six-foot distance.
 His goal: for everyone to thrive on-campus, together.

 Ambrosians are leaders and we are called to lead right now.
 To show, through action, how deeply we care about each other.
 We will support and protect everyone around us.